MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Name and description

 When you create a rule, you can add a name and description to help yourself and your team easily identify the rule.
-Rule names must be unique, and they are case-insensitive.
+Rule names must be unique, and they're case-insensitive.

 ### Status

-When you first create a rule, before it's published, the status is set to **Draft only**.
+When you first create a rule, the status is set to **Draft only** before it's published.

 When you publish a rule, you can set the status to either **Active** or **Inactive**.